 There are some budget-friendly massage guns worth purchasing, including this pick from Sportneer, but I will say this: with a lower price tag comes a loss in motor power.
-All of the budget-friendly massage guns I tried had less powerful motors than the more expensive guns, and I had to crank them up to a higher speed to get to the same intensity as the first level of the Therabody guns.
-Now, with that being said, the highest speed levels of the most expensive guns on this list won’t be used by the majority of average users, and I find them unnecessary.
+All the budget-friendly massage guns I tried had less powerful motors than the more expensive ones, and I had to crank them up to a higher speed to get to the same intensity as the first level of the Therabody guns.
+With that being said, the highest speed levels of the most expensive guns on this list won’t be used by most average users, and I find them unnecessary.

-This Sportneer gun packs a few handy features into a sub-$130 price tag including an easy-to-use speed dial on the back, and six interchangeable massage gun heads.
-It has a nice weight to it without being too heavy, and the handle has silicone material on it for grip.
-It comes with a large case with slots for each gun head, a charger and the body of the gun itself.
+This Sportneer gun packs a few handy features into a sub-$130 price tag, including an easy-to-use speed dial on the back and six interchangeable massage gun heads.
+It has a nice weight to it without being too heavy, and the handle has silicone material for grip.
+It comes with a large case with slots for each gun head, a charger and the gun’s body.

-Features We Love: 3 hours of battery life at medium speed, 11 millimeters of massage depth, 6 interchangeable massage gun heads
+Features We Love: 3 hours of battery life at medium speed, 11 millimeters of massage depth, six interchangeable massage gun heads